influxdata/docs-v2/content/enterprise_influxdb/v1.9/install-and-deploy/installation/meta_node_installation.md

 #### Verify cluster

-Issue the following command on any meta node:
+To verify the cluster, run the following command on any meta node:

 ```
 influxd-ctl show